primatejs/primate/docs/modules/session.md

 ## Using the current session in stores

-To get and use the current session in store, import `@primate/session/current` and call it.
+To get and use the current session in stores, import `@primate/session/current` and call it.

 ```js